 On the day of the test, wear loose, comfortable clothes that don’t have snaps or other metal fasteners.
 There is a chance you might need to take off your own clothes and wear a gown during the test.

 Before some MRIs, you’ll get contrast dye into a vein in your arm or hand.
 This dye helps the doctor more clearly see structures inside your body.
 The dye often used in MRIs is called gadolinium.
 It can leave a metal taste in your mouth.

 You will lie on a table that slides into the MRI machine.
 Straps might be used to hold you still during the test.
 Your body might be completely inside the machine.
 Or, part of your body may stay outside the machine.

 The MRI machine creates a strong magnetic field inside your body.
 A computer takes the signals from the MRI and uses them to make a series of pictures.
 Each picture shows a thin slice of your body.

 You might hear a loud thumping or tapping sound during the test.
 This is the machine creating energy to take pictures inside your body.
 You can ask for earplugs or headphones to muffle the sound.

 A specially trained doctor called a radiologist will read the results of your MRI and send the report to your doctor.
 Your doctor will explain the meaning of your test results and what to do next.

-Hollywood Diagnostics Center has been recognized as a leader in the medical diagnostics field while performing over 30,000 diagnostic procedures annually.
+Hollywood Diagnosticss Center has been recognized as a leader in the medical Diagnosticss field while performing over 30,000 Diagnostics procedures annually.
 This includes the MRIs discussed in this article.
 The center continues to be at the forefront of medical technology by progressively updating its equipment and procedures to reflect the latest advances in medicine.
-HDC is your complete, one source provider of all diagnostic services.
+HDC is your complete, one source provider of all Diagnostics services.

 If you, or someone you know requires an MRI in South Florida, then contact us today at (954) 966-3600!